Taxation of the Digital Economy and pushing fiscal boundaries

 BDO has been a leading commentator to the debate on the Taxation of the Digital Economy with our opinions featured extensively on the topic in Bloomberg Tax, Financial Times and more.

-- BDO interviews the OECD: members of BDO's global Taxation of the Digital Economy Taskforce, were joined by Stewart Brant, head of Transfer Pricing at the OECD.
-Exploring key themes arising from the Pillar 1 proposals, such as scope, threshold, avoiding double taxation, administration and timing, we glean insights not yet in the public domain.
+- BDO's interview with the OECD on 3 December 2019: members of BDO's global Taxation of the Digital Economy Taskforce, were joined by Stewart Brant, head of Transfer Pricing at the OECD.
+Exploring key themes arising in particular from the Pillar 1 proposals, such as scope, threshold, avoiding double taxation, administration and timing, we shared early insights under consideration, and not then yet in the public domain.

 - Podcast: Tax Notes reporter Ryan Finely's summary of the OECD’s pillar 2 consultation draft and BDO’s Monika Loving provides her take on the proposal